 - 1. The RMCTC Induction Plan has been developed by the CTE Director of Curriculum, Professional Development and Student Services.
-The Plan includes: - o A check off list of key information and orientation activities that the mentor and administration review with new teachers.

-- o An end of first year questionnaire to be completed by the new teacher asking them to evaluate their experience in the induction program with an opportunity to make suggestions for plan improvement. - o Mid-year survey to identify areas of concern in order for additional induction topics as needed by new staff. - 2.
+The Plan includes: - o A check off list of key information and orientation activities that the mentor and administration review with new teachers. - o An end of first year questionnaire to be completed by the new teacher asking them to evaluate their experience in the induction program with an opportunity to make suggestions for plan improvement. - o Mid-year survey to identify areas of concern in order for additional induction topics as needed by new staff. - 2.
 New Teachers are assigned a mentor during the Summer Administrative Retreat and this individual works with them throughout the year. - 3.
 A two-day induction workshop is scheduled prior to the beginning of the school year for new teachers and their mentors. - 4.
-The CTE Director of Curriculum, Professional Development & Student Services and the CTE Director of Instructional Outcomes monitor the new teacher and induction activities throughout the year. - 5.
+The CTE Director of Curriculum, Professional Development & Student Services and the CTE Director of Programs monitor the new teacher and induction activities throughout the year. - 5.
 The CTE Director of Curriculum, Professional Development & Student Services schedules curriculum days for new teachers to work one-on-one with student services staff that facilitate the development and learning guides and data for the Classmate student accounting system. - 6.
-Monthly meetings with new teachers to review RMCTC procedures, pedagogy, and classroom management strategies are held with the CTE Director of Curriculum, Professional Development and Student Services facilitating.
+Monthly meetings with new teachers to review RMCTC procedures, pedagogy, and classroom management strategies occur and are facilitated by the Center's Instructional Coaches.